HOW SAFE IS MY AIR QUALITY?

 Every year, about 6.7 million people die due to the combined effects of ambient and household air pollution, according to the World Health Organization (WHO).
-Ambient pollution refers to pollution outside the home and household air pollution refers to indoor air pollution.
+Ambient pollution refers to pollution outside the home and household air pollution refers to indoor air quality.

 Air quality measures how much pollution is present in our air.
 When the concentration of pollutants in the air increases, air quality decreases.
 The first-ever federal legislation involving air pollution in the United States happened 67 years ago with the Air Pollution Control Act of 1955.